 Social responsibility and discipline.
 In general, Czech people have been disciplined and followed all the recommended rules.

 Regular tourism in Prague will take few months break.
 Until August – that´s my personal guess.
 I wish I could be more optimistic about this but it seems things are going too slow in terms of travelling.
 Tourism – most likely – will be the last industry to be re-open after the pandemy and will definitely start within EU / Schengen.
 Coming to Europe will be more complicated for tourists from US or Asia.

 Traveling as we know it is currently impossible as tourists are not allowed to come here right now (measures, limited number of flights, buses, trains).
 And this is not a problem only in the Czech Republic.
 The same situation is in Austria, Slovakia or Germany to mention few.

 Everything is open / working here (services, transportation, hotels, supermarkets, sights, tour guides, travel agencies, etc.) we all are ready and excited to welcome travellers.
 We just need to wait until the regulations are over.

 My personal recommendation for now is not to plan / book anything yet.
 Please stay in touch with me for more updates.
 I am ready to start to work whenever the situation allows!!!!
 Should you have any questions please drop me a line email@example.com or message me via Facebook.

 Travelling to Prague later

 Before you cancel your trip, please consider postponing it.
 There are many small businesses like mine that are going though tough times now.
-Most of us are living from savings, finacial reserves and tighten our belts to max as we are fully dependant on our clients, travelers and open borders.
-Think of us in the future once you start to make your travel plans.
+Most of us are living from savings, finacial reserves and tighten our belts to max as we are fully dependant on our clients, travelers and free movement without restrictions.
+Think of us in the future once you start to make your travel plans again.

 Take care, stay calm and be patient – it will be over!.
 See you in more relaxed times.